 From 1991 to 2009 the proportion of daily radio listeners dropped from 71 to 53 per cent.
-However, in recent years it appears that this percentage has been increasing and the time spent listening to the radio has stabilised at around one and a half hours per day.
-In other words, people who listen to the radio spend more time doing so than before.
+However, in recent years this percentage has been increasing and the time spent listening to the radio has increased as well.

 Above all, the news programmes are most popular.
-Five in ten people listen to news programmes on an average day.
+Four in ten people listen to news programmes on an average day.
 However, entertainment and local programmes also have many listeners.
 Weather forecasts, classical music and programmes for children and young people have lost many listeners.

 The radio is the most preferred medium for middle-aged people and the elderly.
 In the age group of 45 years and over, the proportion of listeners is 70 per cent, and this group also spends the most time listening to the radio.
+In this age group we also find the highest share with a DAB radio.